cookiesncream716/helloWorld2/README.md

 ### STAGE 4 - Add text that tells how many times the button has been clicked

 Ok, now let's add a click counter.
-The index variable is already counting the number of clicks, so the name can be changed to `this.count` or left `this.index`.
-If it is changed to `this.count`, make sure it is changed everywhere.
+The count variable is already counting the number of clicks, so we will just use it.

 1. Create the text that will tell users how many times the button has been clicked.
 It will need to be hidden when the page loads, and it will also need to be an instance variable so that the `updateText` function has access to it.
 Don't forget to add it to `box`.